CQCL/pytket-quantinuum/docs/index.md

 compiled_circ = backend.get_compiled_circuit(circ)
 ```

 The passes applied by different levels of optimisation are specified in the table below.
+Note that optimisation level 0, 1 and 2 do not remove barriers from
+a circuit, while optimisation level 3 will.

 :::{list-table} **Default compilation pass for the QuantinuumBackend**
 :widths: 25 25 25